-Academic Portfolio: Graduating fellows must submit an academic portfolio of works produced during their 2 years of training including manuscripts, chapters, videos and didactic sessions, laboratory instruction, title of IRB or Animal Protocol, teaching conferences or courses given by the fellow (i.e. lectures, poster presentations and abstracts (to national and international meetings) to the Society Office.
+Academic Portfolio: Graduating fellows must submit an academic portfolio of works produced during their 2 years of training including manuscripts, chapters, videos and didactic sessions, laboratory instruction, title of IRB or Animal Protocol, teaching conferences or courses given by the fellow (i.e. lectures, poster presentations and abstracts to national and international meetings) to the Society Office.

 The program director(s) must submit a letter of endorsement regarding the fellow’s progress and successful completion of their training program.

 Fellowship Certificate: A certificate of completed fellowship training will only be granted to those who have completed the all of aforementioned requirements in addition to receiving a positive fellowship endorsement letter from the program director.
 If fellows have not complete all requirements at the end of their training due to extenuating circumstances, the primary program director may request a variance addressed to the Fellowship Committee Chair, which must be reviewed and approved by the Fellowship Committee members before a certificate is granted.

 - The Society recognizes that individuals may desire further training in endourology/stone surgery or laparoscopic/robotic assisted surgery.
 Such training should result in the improved delivery of patient care which is a priority of the Society.

-- Individuals can participate in one year advanced clinical training programs.
+- Individuals can participate in one year fellowship programs.
 This is in distinction from a two-year Endourology Society fellowship training program.
-Certificates upon successful completion of these respective training programs will be designated as such to differentiate the type of training received.

 - Training programs must be approved by the Endourology Fellowship Review Committee.